yursha/howtos/angularjs.md

 Scope is what separates controllers and directives that can communicate only via scope.
 Scope is created only thru directives.

+Scopes can progagate events in the tree in a top-down or bottom-up manner.

 # Scope-producing directives
 - `ng-controller`
 - `ng-repeat` (for each item in a collection)